 - Income: A high income can help you get a low rate, sometimes even if your credit isn’t perfect.
 At a minimum, your income should be sufficient to cover your current debt obligations plus the new one you want to take on.

 - Debt-to-income ratio (DTI): This simple calculation shows how much debt you have relative to your income.
 In other words, it tells lenders how much room you have in your budget for a new monthly payment.
-Most lenders prefer a DTI below 36% but the lower, the better.
+Most lenders prefer a DTI below 36% for personal loans, but the lower, the better.

 - Repayment term: Shorter repayment terms tend to have lower interest rates and vice versa.
 In other words, a shorter loan term, though it increases your monthly payment, can save you a lot of money on interest compared to a longer-term loan.